We love to travel with our kids and show them the world.

 We’ve traveled both internationally through Asia and throughout the US and Canada with our kids from the time they were both still in diapers.
 During that time, we’ve learned a few things about how to save money when traveling with kids.
 Check it out our tips below – we even include a few tips on how to make family travel better and easier.

 Visit the National Parks

 Most National Parks are free to visit, making outdoor adventures a great budget buster.
 There are over 400 in the USA, and only around 100 charge for admission.
 Of those, entry is usually in the range of $35 to $30 per vehicle per day, or roughly double that for a yearly pass.
 Depending on where you’re visiting, be sure to try to get to one of these gems.

-Not only are National Parks great on the budget, but just think how much fun it would be to Rent an RV and hit the open road with the family.
+Not only are National Parks great on the budget, but just think how much fun it would be to rent an RV and hit all of the free campgrounds in the US!

 Yosemite National Park is in California’s Sierra Nevada mountains, with highlights including stunning Bridalveil falls, the granite cliffs of El Capitan and, of course, the iconic Old Faithful geyser.
 Admission to Yosemite is $35 a vehicle.

 Rugged Rocky Mountain National Park in northern Colorado spans the continental divide.
 A one day pass is $25 per vehicle.

 Great Smoky Mountains National Park in the eastern US, between Tennessee and North Carolina is packed with waterfalls, streams rivers, forests and great hiking, including part of the Appalachian Trail.
 Watch for wildflowers that bloom year round!
 Admission to the Great Smoky Mountains National Park is free!